Bevy-Rust-GPU/rust-gpu-bridge/README.md

 # `rust-gpu-bridge`

-Bridge crate for writing code that can be used both in `rust-gpu` and regular Rust.
+Bridge crate for writing `no-std` code that can be used both in `rust-gpu` and regular Rust.

 Gates `glam` and `spirv-std::glam` behind cargo features.